 To share your views on the council’s arts strategy or to get involved with the arts locally, email: email@example.com

 The first monograph of Robert Montgomery’s work was published by Distanz, Berlin in 2015.
-For more details, visit: www.robertmontgomery.org.
+Visit the Robert Montgomery website for more details.

 Modernism isn't architecture, modernism is a dream of free education and racial equality and libraries full of books and dreams no longer full of tears.

 The air chases plus scatters blue light more than it scatters red light, that's why the sky is blue when we are cloudless, when it is big-gushed

 And the screens which circle you like butterflies now all your tomorrows turned to electric waterfalls.